Size: max 29-33m

 The blue whale is the largest animal that has ever lived on earth, even larger than the biggest dinosaurs.
-They are the size of a jumbo jet, with a heart as large as a small car and blood vessels that a small child could swim through!
+They are the size of a jumbo jet, weigh as much as 2000 people, have a heart as large as a small car and blood vessels that a small child could swim through!
 They have the tallest blow of all whale species, reaching 10m in height.
 Contrary to the name, they are more of a grey than a blue, and have lighter small spots over their back.
 They have a small dorsal fin, set well back on their body; it is not visible at the same time as the blow hole.
-They have a long streamlined body, similar to that of the other baleen whales.

 The blue whale usually travels alone or in pairs.
 Young blue whales breach, older blue whales do not.
 When they dive they often raise their wide tail flukes above the surface.
 Although they are the biggest animal, they feed on one of the smallest animals in the ocean krill (like small shrimp).
 They need to eat 4 tonnes or more each day.
 This equates to around 4 million krill!